Skip to main content

 Depending on your condition, the doctor may perform any of the two types of cell-based therapies:

-• Minimally Manipulated Adipose Tissue Transplant (MMAT).
-In this process, the cells are extracted from your adipose (fat) tissue, processed, and reinjected into the affected spinal area.
+- Minimally Manipulated Adipose Tissue Transplant (MMAT).
+The cells are extracted from your adipose (fat) tissue, processed, and reinjected into the affected spinal area.
 One great benefit of MMAT is that the doctor can perform it at multiple locations in the same procedure.

-• Bone Marrow Concentrate (BMAC).
-In this method, the doctor extracts highly concentrated from your bone marrow and reinjects them into the injured spinal area to promote healing.
+- Bone Marrow Concentrate (BMAC).
+In this method, the doctor extracts highly concentrated bone marrow and injects it into the injured spinal area to promote healing.

 Both cell-based therapies take about 1.5 to 2 hours to complete.
 The doctor uses live X-rays and ultrasounds to identify the exact injury site.
 You’re likely to go home a few hours after the procedure.